Best project management software for finance teams in 2026

 - Rating: 4.1/5 on G2

-Basecamp is simple project management software that helps finance teams keep track of what needs to be done without getting lost in unnecessary complexity.
-Its flat-rate pricing and simple interface make it a good choice for finance teams that want straightforward project management with built-in communication.
+Basecamp gives finance teams a straightforward way to track work without getting buried in unnecessary complexity.
+Its flat-rate pricing and simple interface make it a practical fit for teams that want clear task management with built-in communication.

 - Simple task lists: Create, assign, and check off tasks with to-do lists that are easy to manage.